BBC chairman calls for new UK laws to control Facebook and curb Covid-19 'infodemic' - Press Gazette

 [Read more: News media’s role in spreading misinformation during Covid-19 charted]

-Sharp will say “urgent questions need to be answered about the future media world we want to live in”.
+Sharp said “urgent questions need to be answered about the future media world we want to live in”.

-“Closed media environments” have allowed conspiracy theories and lies to spread quicker than ever before, he will add.
+“Closed media environments” have allowed conspiracy theories and lies to spread quicker than ever before, he added.

-Sharp is expected to say: “We need to rethink the regulatory environment in this country – and replace a Communications Act that pre-dates Facebook with one that can deliver on a clear vision.
+Sharp said: “We need to rethink the regulatory environment in this country – and replace a Communications Act that pre-dates Facebook with one that can deliver on a clear vision.

 “But we also need to look at where the digital world comes up against the fundamental rights, freedoms and privacies we sign up to as societies and individuals.